DowntonCrabby/Data512/Course Project/Data Acquisition and Cleaning/wildfire/Readme.md

      - `duration_days`: Total duration of the fire (in days).
      - `GIS_Acres`: Geographic Information System-calculated acres burned.

-These intermediate files provide structured data essential for further analysis, including examining air quality impacts of wildfires, calculating smoke exposure levels, and identifying trends over time.

-## Methodology

-The analysis follows several key steps:

-1. **Data Acquisition**: Load the Combined Wildland Fire dataset and the EPA AQS air quality data.
-2. **Data Processing**: Filter the dataset to include only fires within 650 miles of Tallahassee.
-Calculate geodetic distances and determine the annual smoke impact estimates.
-3. **Smoke Impact Estimation**: Estimate the annual wildfire smoke impact for each year from 1961 to 2021.
-The estimate considers factors such as fire size and proximity to the city.
-4. **AQI Comparison**: Compare the wildfire smoke estimates to the EPA AQI data for Tallahassee to assess the accuracy of our estimates.
-5. **Predictive Modeling**: Develop a predictive model to estimate wildfire smoke impacts for the next 25 years (2025-2050).
-6. **Visualization**: Create time series graphs and histograms to visualize the findings of the analysis.

-## Licensing and Use

-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-The wildfire data is publicly available on [ScienceBase](https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81).
-For licensing information, please refer to the original publication page for any specific usage restrictions or licensing notes.

-## Acknowledgments

-This project was completed as part of a course assignment.
-Special thanks to the US Geological Survey and US EPA for providing the datasets used in this analysis.

-Code in this repo developed and based off oc examples provided by Dr. David W. McDonald for use in DATA 512, a course in the UW MS Data Science degree program.
+Code in this folder and based off oc examples provided by Dr. David W. McDonald for use in DATA 512, a course in the UW MS Data Science degree program.
 Dr. McDonald's code is provided under the Creative Commons CC-BY license.
 Revision 1.1 - August 16, 2024.